 Vitamin D may be necessary for those who live in northern latitudes, especially during the winter months.
 Low vitamin D is associated with so many diseases that it’s probably a good idea to keep levels up.
 The first choice would be to do this by eating seafood, but that’s not always practical or desirable for a number of reasons.
 Cod liver oil is my second choice for maintaining D levels.
 But note that this is more of a whole food than it is a supplement.
 In some cases when people are very deficient, i.e. under 25 ng/ml, I may suggest adding a D3 supplement in addition to the cod liver oil.

 Fish oil has been shown to provide great benefit for cardiovascular disease and other inflammatory conditions.
 My preference here is that people reduce their intake of omega-6 fats and simply eat cold-water, oily fish a couple times a week to meet their omega-3 needs.
 Unfortunately, people have been scared away (unnecessarily, which is a topic for a future post) from eating fish, or perhaps it’s difficult for them to find or afford wild fish on a regular basis.
 In this situation I may recommend a fish oil.
-My favorites are whole-food based oils such as Green Pasture’s Fermented Cod Liver Oil and Vital Choice Wild Salmon Oil.
+I recommend Extra Virgin Cod Liver Oil from Rosita as my preferred cod liver oil product.
+It is real Norwegian cod liver oil that is fresh, raw & handcrafted from wild livers using a very rare ancient extraction technique which uses nature to separate the oil from its liver.
+No chemicals, solvents and mechanical devices are ever used during the extraction process, and it is free of heavy metals, dioxins, PCBs, and other contaminants (verified by independent testing on Rosita’s website).

 Magnesium is one of the most crucial nutrients in our diet, and many people are deficient.
 It protects against nearly every modern disease, and can be therapeutic for difficult to treat inflammatory conditions such as fibromyalgia, irritable bowel syndrome, arthritis, etc. Seaweed and various nuts and seeds are high in magnesium, but occasionally supplementation may be useful.
 I suggest using a highly-absorbable form such as magnesium glycinate.